amelikov/tutorials/nuget/README.md

 to `c:\program files\nginx\conf` directory.

 The process of issuing certificate is outside of this tutorial scope, however, to give\
-you a kickstart, the procedure below will get you started:
+you a kickstart, the procedure below will get you going:

 ##### Find out your server host name and domain name - open cmd.exe and execute:
 ```ps